GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Yes you can.
 Check guide [Working with (Gutenberg) blocks](https://gatographql.com/guides/interact/working-with-gutenberg-blocks) for the different ways in which we can query block data, and guide [Mapping JS components to (Gutenberg) blocks](https://gatographql.com/guides/code/mapping-js-components-to-gutenberg-blocks) for an example.

-= How is Gato GraphQL different than the WP REST API? =

-With the WP REST API, you expose data via REST endpoints, created via PHP code.
-Each endpoint has its own URL, and its data is pre-defined (for the corresponding resources, such as posts, users, etc).

-Gato GraphQL supports "Persisted Queries", which are also endpoints with pre-defined data, however these can be created and published directly within the wp-admin, using GraphQL language (and without any PHP code).

-With Gato GraphQL you can also execute tailored GraphQL queries against an endpoint, indicating what specific data you need, and fetching only that within a single request.

 = What are extensions needed for? =

 Extensions are needed to enhance the security of public APIs, add HTTP caching to speed up the application, execute multiple queries in a single request, connect to external services, send emails, and others.